Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Error bound of time-dependent product formulas

-\textit{Proof.---} The proof is parallel to the one for time-independent Hamiltonians \cite{childs2021-trotter}, although several terms cancel with one another for time-dependent cases owing to the form of Eq.~(\ref{Eq_Rel:PF_Floquet_Hilbert}).
+\textbf{Proof.---} Since the representation Eq. (\ref{Eq_Err:T_F_rewrite}) is essentially the same as Eq. (\ref{Eq_Pre:PF_t_indep}), we can directly apply the approach for time-independent cases (See Theorem 5 in Ref. \cite{childs2021-trotter}).
 We begin by noticing that the difference is represented by

 This implies that we have Eq.~\eqref{Eq_Err:Error_repr_PF_Floquet} with